Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

-To prove Theorems \ref{thm: main} and \ref{thm: virasorobradlowpairs} we need the following steps: \begin{enumerate} \item Prove that $P^{\infty}_\alpha$ satisfies Conjecture \ref{conj: virasoropairs}.
-In case (1), we only need to prove the statement for symmetric powers of curves which we do by a direct computation in Proposition \ref{prop: symmetricpowers}.
-Cases (2) and (3) can be reduced to the Hilbert scheme of points, which was obtained in \cite{moreira}. \item Use the wall-crossing formula between $P^{\infty}_\alpha$ and $P^{0+}_\alpha$ to show that $P^{0+}_\alpha$ satisfies Virasoro constraints for pairs as well.
-We use induction on $\alpha$ to have the Virasoro constraints on the wall-crossing terms together with the compatibility between wall-crossing and Virasoro (Propositions \ref{prop: wallcrossingcompatibility1} and \ref{prop: wallcrossingcompatibility2}). \item Finally, we use a projective bundle compatibility for $P^{0+}_\alpha\to M_\alpha$ to show that the pair Virasoro constraints on $P^{0+}_\alpha$ imply the sheaf Virasoro constraints on $M_\alpha$. \end{enumerate} A crucial point in the argument is that we must include moduli spaces $M_\alpha$ admitting strictly semistable sheaves in the induction since they unavoidably appear as wall-crossing terms.
+To prove Theorems \ref{thm: main} and \ref{thm: virasorobradlowpairs} we need the following steps: \begin{enumerate} \item[(i)] We prove in Section \ref{sec:lowrank} that $P^{\infty}_\alpha$ satisfies Conjecture \ref{conj: virasoropairs}.
+In case $(m,d)=(1,1)$, we only need to prove the statement for symmetric powers of curves which we do by a direct computation in Proposition \ref{prop: symmetricpowers}.
+Cases $(m,d)=(2,1)$ and $(2,2)$ for slope stability can be reduced to Hilbert schemes of points, where they were shown to hold in \cite{moop, moreira}. \item[(ii)] We use the wall-crossing formula \eqref{eq: rankreductionwallcrossing} between $P^{\infty}_\alpha$ and $P^{0+}_\alpha$ to show that $P^{0+}_\alpha$ satisfies Virasoro constraints for pairs as well.
+By induction on $\rk(\alpha)$, we know the Virasoro constraints on the wall-crossing terms.
+We then rely on the compatibility between wall-crossing and Virasoro constraints (Propositions \ref{prop: wallcrossingcompatibility1} and \ref{prop: wallcrossingcompatibility2}). \item[(iii)] Finally, we use a projective bundle compatibility for $P^{0+}_\alpha\to M_\alpha$ proved in Theorem \ref{lem: projectivebundle} to show that the pair Virasoro constraints on $P^{0+}_\alpha$ imply the sheaf Virasoro constraints on $M_\alpha$.
+Wall-crossing from slope stability to Gieseker stability in Corollary \ref{cor:slopetogies} concludes the proof of Theorem \ref{thm: main}. \end{enumerate} A crucial point in the argument is that we must include moduli spaces $M_\alpha$ admitting strictly semistable sheaves in the induction since they unavoidably appear as wall-crossing terms.
 That is, we must prove that $[M]^\inva$ is in the Lie algebra of primary states.
-Because of that, in step (3) we don't exactly have a projective bundle.
+Because of that, in step (iii) we do not exactly have a projective bundle.
 However, by the very definition of the invariant classes $[M]^\inva$, what we have to prove is essentially the same as in the projective bundle case.
-We do this in Theorem \ref{lem: projectivebundle}.
+We do this in Theorem~\ref{lem: projectivebundle}.

-We also use the wall-crossing compatibility together with the results of the first author in \cite{Bo21.5} to prove that the pair Virasoro constraints hold for punctual Quot schemes.
+In the appendix we explain Joyce-Song wall-crossing, using results of the first author in \cite{Bo21.5}, which provides an alternative for some of the arguments in Section \ref{sec:lowrank}.
+In particular, we prove that the pair Virasoro constraints hold for punctual Quot schemes.\footnote{It would be interesting to see the implication of Virasoro constraints to the generating series of descendent invariants of Quot schemes studied in \cite{JOP}.}

 \begin{theorem}[=Theorem \ref{prop: quot}] Let $X$ be a curve or a surface and let $V$ be a torsion-free sheaf on $X$.
 Then the punctual Quot scheme $\textup{Quot}_X(V, n)$ satisfies the pair Virasoro constraints (Conjecture \ref{conj: pairvirasoro}). \end{theorem}